 It’s virtually impossible.
-This is the reason why they’re a popular form of money transfer for large amounts of cash where a credit or debit card may not be appropriate or feasible.
+This is the reason why they’re a popular form of money transfer for large amounts of cash where a debit or credit card may not be appropriate or feasible.

-How does a cashier’s check differ from a certified check?
+How do cashier’s checks differ from certified checks?

-A certified check is verified and guaranteed by the issuing bank.
-A cashier’s check goes through the same process.
-Where does the difference come in?
+A cashier’s check goes through the same verification process as a certified check and both are considered “official checks.”
+So, where does the difference come in?
 The answer is where the money originates.

-With a certified check, the bank verifies that the money is in your account to be drawn on when the check is deposited or cashed.
-A cashier’s check works the same way, except that it’s not drawn on a bank account but paid for with cash.
+With a certified check, the bank verifies that the money is in your account and the funds are drawn when the check is deposited or cashed.
+A cashier’s check works the same way, except the funds are not drawn from a bank account but paid for with cash.

 Instead of guaranteeing money is in an account, you purchase a cashier’s check in a way similar to a money order.
 Other than this small difference, certified and cashier’s checks are virtually identical.